CS3219-AY2324S1/ay2324s1-course-assessment-g32/docs/ApiEndpoints.md

   - Can also access other more pages (but not all)
 - Maintainer
   - Has account with maintainer (admin) privilege
-  - Can access all pages by Guest
+  - Can access all pages by User
   - Can also access all pages

 ---